-Actual ordinance from the City of Tamarac that addresses this issue:
+Original ordinance from the City of Tamarac that addresses this issue:

 Sec.
 4-4.
 Duty to remove excrement exception.
 It shall be unlawful for any person in control of, causing or permitting any animal to be on any property, public or private, not owned or possessed by such person to fail to scoop and remove excrement left by such animal to a proper receptacle located on property owned or possessed by such person.
-In accordance with state statute, this provision is waived for blind persons assisted by Seeing-Eye dogs and non-human primates of the genus Cebus, used by a person with paraplegia or quadriplegia, specially trained and providing personal care services to a paraplegic or quadriplegic person.
+By state statute, this provision is waived for blind persons assisted by Seeing-Eye dogs and non-human primates of the genus Cebus, used by a person with paraplegia or quadriplegia, specially trained and providing personal care services to a paraplegic or quadriplegic person.
 (Code 1975, § 4-4; Ord.
 No. 2001-17, § 2, 10-10-01)

 What’s this?
 I had to look up to see what a “non-human primate of the genus Cebus” is.
-Maybe this Cebus is like my little dog, who’s droppings are so small I have to comb the grass looking for them to pick up.
+Maybe this Cebus is like my little dog, whose droppings are so small I have to comb the grass looking for them to pick up.

-Unless, of course you have a genus Cebus.
+Unless, of course, you have a genus Cebus.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.